 Table of Contents

-Decoding the Harvard MBA GMAT Score
+Understanding the Harvard MBA GMAT![harvard mba gmat]()

+The Harvard MBA program for the class of 2025 sets high standards for academic excellence, with a strong emphasis on quantitative and analytical skills.
 The average Harvard MBA GMAT score for the class of 2025 is 740.

-The Harvard MBA program for the Class of 2025 sets high standards for academic excellence, with a strong emphasis on quantitative and analytical skills.
 Before paying the tuition fees, during the application stage, the program requires you to submit either a GMAT or GRE score as part of the application process, as it serves as an important indicator of your readiness for the rigorous curriculum of the Harvard MBA program.
 Here’s the breakdown of Harvard MBA GMAT scores by section:

 Significance of Harvard MBA GMAT in the Selection Process